,

 • Put all the cover plates back.

-In the case of power vented water heaters, when the thermostat is satisfied, the burner shuts OFF while the blower keeps running for some time in the post purge mode.
-The unit stays in standby mode until the next call for heating.
+Note: If you are unable to light the standing pilot on the first attempt, repeat the process carefully to avoid releasing excessive gas into the combustion chamber.
+In the case of power vented water heaters, the burner shuts off when the thermostat is satisfied, while the blower continues running in post-purge mode.
+The unit remains in standby mode until the next heating cycle.

 The procedure of relighting a pilot light is the same as explained in the text above.

-There are many reasons why a pilot light goes out, and here are some of the reasons:
+There can be various reasons why a pilot light goes out, including:

 • Not enough combustible air